By: Ciopages Staff Writer

 Use all of the information you’ve gathered to create an extremely detailed first year plan.
 This should outline everything you are going to do, and ideally, everything will clearly tie back to the original mandate.
 The target audience should be C-Level executives and the board.
 That is who this is written for.
 But this plan should also read as valuable information to every person on your team as well as every department you’ll be working with.

-By tying in all aspects of a detailed plan to achievement of a company’s goals, you’re sure to impress.
+By tying in all aspects of a detailed plan to achieve of a company’s goals, you’re sure to impress.
 When any reader of the plan is able to easily observe how actions line up directly with accomplishing the overall mandate you are speaking the language that is universal to the business world.
 What is more, you will now be in possession of a detailed roadmap for how to get there.
 And in creating and fostering relationships with C-Level executives, department heads and creating a strong team, you’ll have the most valuable tools you’ll need to put the plan into effect.
 And from this strong foundation created in your first 100 days, it’s now time to put the plan into effect.